sugarlabs/musicblocks/guide/README.md

 Don't worry.
 You can reopen the grid at anytime and since you can define as many chunks as you want, feel free to experiment.

+Tip: You can put a chunk inside a Pitch-time Matrix block to generate the matrix to corresponds to that chunk.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix4.svg'</img>